Morning, Thursday, 10th October 2019

-- Next steps for HFSS policy in the UK - with Vicki Coulton, Childhood Obesity, Global and Public Health Group, Department of Health and Social Care;
+- HFSS policy in the UK - with Vicki Coulton, Childhood Obesity, Global and Public Health Group, Department of Health and Social Care;

-- Meeting deadlines for sugar and calorie reduction - with Dean Hochlaf, Researcher, Work and Welfare Team, IPPR;
+- Product reformulation - progress, and the priorities for meeting targets - with Dean Hochlaf, Researcher, Work and Welfare Team, IPPR;

 - Regulating the food environment - with Hilary Ross, Executive Partner and Head of Retail, Food and Hospitality, DWF;